mdzidic/hassio-tinc-vpn-client/tinc-vpn-client/DOCS.md

 ### Option `mode` (required)

-One of "swtich", "router" or hub.
+One of "router", "switch" or "hub".
+Router is the default mode, and unless you really know you need another mode, don't change it.

 ## Support